Skip over main navigation

 Responding to the HIV/AIDS epidemic

-We have become a company limited by guarantee, espouse the highest level of quality accreditation and continue to be widely recognised for the high impact support we provide.
+By strengthening linkages between services and recognising that peoples’ lives are complex and not neatly compartmentalised, Youth Projects continues to innovate and respond to challenges in our community as they present.
+We became a company limited by guarantee, championing the highest level of quality accreditation and we continue to be widely recognised for the high impact support we provide.

 If you love the work that we do consider paying it forward and donate today.
 All contributions help us reach more young people, and change more lives.